murungadaniel/ouk-bcs-generative-ai-course/genius_code_base/README.md

-# codebase_genius🧠 Codebase Genius
+# Codebase Genius

-AI-powered documentation generator for any public GitHub repository, backed by Jac + FastAPI + Gemini 2.5 Flash + Streamlit.
+AI-powered tool that generates clean Markdown docs for any **public GitHub repo**.

-# Overview
+Built with **Jac + FastAPI + Gemini 2.5 Flash + Streamlit**.

-Codebase Genius automatically generates high-level, Markdown documentation for any public GitHub repository.
+---

-It blends Jac (for workflow orchestration), FastAPI (for backend logic), Gemini 2.5 Flash (for AI-powered summarization), and Streamlit (for the web UI).
+## What It Does

-The result is an interactive app that can:
+- Auto-generates documentation: overview, file structure, key files

-Generate structured documentation (overview, structure, key files, etc.)
+- Saves docs locally in `BE/outputs/`

-Store and view the docs locally
+- Includes a simple **chat panel** to ask questions about the code

-Provide a chat interface for quick Q&A about the generated documentation
+---

-# Architecture
+## Project Structure
  codebase_genius/
 │
 ├── BE/                     # Backend (Jac + FastAPI)